-The University Foot & Ankle Institute specialized in both conservative and surgical treatments for foot and ankle conditions such as diabetic foot ulcers, ankle, toes and tendons injuries, and even deteriorating conditions like arthritis and bunions.
+The team of podiatrists at University Foot and Ankle Institute are internationally recognized as leaders in foot and ankle care.
+Our physicians specialized in both conservative and surgical treatments for foot and ankle conditions such as diabetic foot ulcers, ankle, toes and tendons injuries, and even deteriorating conditions like arthritis and bunions.
 Many conditions that we see on a regular basis respond very well to conservative treatments, including lower extremity specialized physical therapy, bracing, cast immobilization, custom orthotics, and injection therapy.
+We pride ourselves in offering the very best care, state of the art treatment in a professional, relaxing environment.

 A bunion is a shift of the toe bones into an improper position which causes pain (sometime a lot of pain) and loss of function.
 The deformity involves the big toe and the long bone behind the big toe, called the first metatarsal.
 Over time, the first metatarsal begins to move towards the other foot while the big toe moves out of joint towards the 2nd toe.
 As the end of the 1st metatarsal bone begins to stick out, it will be under pressure from your shoes and the ground.
 This constant pressure and friction causes extra bone formation, leading to a bump.